 TVRA 125 - Audio Production Techniques

-Basic theory, equipment, and procedures used in audio production for radio, television, film and new media.
-Hands-on projects allow students to learn the operation and application of digital and analog sound recording equipment and editing software common to all fields of communication.
+Basic theory, equipment, and procedures used in audio production for radio, television, and film sound recording.
+Hands-on projects allow students to learn the operation and application of digital and analog audio equipment and editing software common to all fields of communication.
 Assessment Level(s): ENGL 101 /ENGL 101A , READ 120 .
 Three hours lecture, three hours laboratory each week.
 Formerly TR 131.

 4 semester hours